nevir/groc/README.md

 * [Fully support hand-held viewing of documentation](https://github.com/nevir/groc/issues/1).
 It can almost do this today, but the table of contents is horribly broken in the mobile view.

-* [Provide support](https://github.com/nevir/groc/issues/7) for all of your favorite programming/scripting/documentation languages.